b00827450-tech/ML_Ops_Group_Repo/README.md

 **important: keep it simple**

 ### 1. The Search Function
-* **What you do:**  three box in fastAPI UI: city, price range min and max. type in the infomation.
+* **input:**  either of city or price range min and max.
-* **What the script does:** backend code read from what u typed and fetch data from database and show related info.
+* **What the script does:** fetch data from database and show related info.

 ### 2. The Property Audit

-* **What you do:** type on ui a Property ID and your best guesses for monthly rent and yearly maintenance costs.
+* **input:** Property ID and the best guesses for monthly rent and yearly maintenance costs.
-* **What the script does:** It grabs the home's current asking price, crunches the math to find your **Return on Investment (Gross Yield %)**, saves that report to database, and shows the final number.
+* **What the script does:** It grabs the home's current asking price, crunches the math to find your **Return on Investment (Gross Yield %)**, saves that report to audit table, and return the final number.

 ### 3. Anomaly Detection (The Red Flags)

-* **What you do:** type on ui to tell it to scan a specific property.
+* **input:** Property ID
 * **What the script does:** It calculates the price-per-square-meter for that home, then compares it to the average price of *every other similar home in that exact zip code*.
-If it's suspiciously cheap, wildly overpriced, or missing basic info (like 0 bathrooms), it slaps a "Red Flag" warning on it.
+If it's suspiciously cheap, wildly overpriced, or missing basic info (like 0 bathrooms), it return a "red_flag" and save corresponding info in anomalies table.

 ## development folder